 C – Reserved for clone and config_clone.
 Indicates clone completed

-Another query which can be used
+(d) Another query that can be used

-Session type column was restricted to the following values:
+The session type column was restricted to the following values:

 ADPATCH: Patches applied using the traditional adpatch tool.
 It is used right after installing 12.2 and before online patching is enabled by applying patch 13543062.

 HOTPATCH: Patches applied in hotpatch mode (aka. no online patching cycle is involved).
 It should be used only when instructed by Oracle.